redsolver/yt-splitter/README.md

 ## Usage

-1. `cd` into the directory you want to save the tracks in. `yt-splitter` will automatically create a subdirectory with the title of the video and save the tracks in it.
+1. `cd` into the directory you want to save the tracks in. `yt-splitter` will automatically create a subdirectory with the title of the video and store the downloadeded tracks in it.
 2. Execute `yt-splitter VIDEOID` (`VIDEOID` can be a YouTube video id or a URL to a YouTube video)